Witch Hazel in November

 The flowers of Witch Hazel, looking like lemon zest.
 Not showy or spectacular but still beautiful in their own way.
 Complete with a subtle spice scent.
 Nice to have some flowers blooming now, along with all the brilliant autumn leaves doing their thing.

-4 responses to “Witch Hazel in November”
+4 thoughts on “Witch Hazel in November”

 1. What a lovely sight!
 My grandmother believed that witch hazel lotion cured all ills – or at least aches and pains.

-• Hi Joy!
+1. Hi Joy!

 Seems many still believe in the wonderful powers of Witch Hazel.
 Drug stores are still selling it.
 Perhaps I’ll have to give it a try!